Stranger2015/Intellij-IDEA-HiTalk/CONTRIBUTING.md

 Contributing
 ============

-NOTE: The development team is currently supporting IDEA versions 2016 and later.
+NOTE: The development team is currently supporting IDEA versions 2018.3 and later.
-Support for version 13.1 been removed as of release 0.9.8.* &nbsp; Support for versions 14 and 15 are stopped as of release 0.11.2.

 ## Reporting errors
 ------------------

 Things that will help us fix your bug:

 - A minimal code example.
-For example if you have some completion issue, you can add the simplest Haxe that can reproduce the issue.
+For example if you have some completion issue, you can add the simplest Logtalk that can reproduce the issue.

 - We’d like to know your: